gasparka/thesis/docs/3_conversion.rst

 This chapter has shown that Pyha achieves synthesizability by converting the Python code to VHDL.
-The sequential object-oriented VHDL model is one of the contributions of this thesis, it has been developed to provide simpler conversion from Python to VHDL.
+The sequential object-oriented VHDL model is one of the contributions of this thesis, it has been developed to provide simpler conversion from Python to VHDL, enabling almost direct conversion from Python the VHDL by using RedBaron based syntax transformations.
+Type information is acquired trough the simulation.
-Python converts directly to the VHDL model by using RedBaron based syntax conversions.
-Type information is acquired trough the simulation before.
 Pyha provides ``simulate`` functions that automate the simulation and conversion parts.

-In general the conversion method of Pyha is relatively simple and producing well formatted and readable VHDL output, same method could be used to convert Pyha into other languages like SystemVerilog or C.
+The conversion process is one of the advantages of Pyha, compared to other similar tools.
+The process has low complexity and produces well formatted and readable VHDL.
+In addition, syntax conversion could be easily extended to support other conversion targets like SytemVerilog or C.